Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

     console.log("Unexpected user input", userInput);
 }
 ```
 This is neat and clear.
-Although, if you omit the 'break' the code will "fall through" to the next case.
+If you omit the `break` the code will "fall through" to the next case.
 This is generally error-prone, a reader often doesn't notice it, and then you create hours of head scratching, most likely for yourself.

 Always use the `default` catcher, even if you think it can never happen.